SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-23-1-error-appears-for-checking-active-filters-on-subtenants-6904-graft-release.md

 ticket: MTM-59337
 version: 1020.23.1
 ---
-In some situations an error occurred when checking active filters on subtenants, preventing users from properly viewing and managing the filters.
+In some situations an error occurred when checking active filters in the **Subtenants** page, preventing users from properly viewing and managing the filters.
 This issue has been resolved.
-Subtenants can now reliably check their active filters without encountering an error.
+Users can now reliably check active filters for subtenants without encountering an error.